libp2p/rust-libp2p/ROADMAP.md

 |-----------------------------|--------|-------------------|---------------------------------------------------|------------------------------------|------------|
 | Connectivity / optimization | todo   |                   | https://github.com/libp2p/rust-libp2p/issues/2993 | [QUIC](#experimental-quic-support) |            |

-A WebTransport implementation in rust-libp2p will enable browsers to connect to rust-libp2p nodes where the latter only have a self-signed TLS certificate.
-Compared to WebRTC, this would likely be more performant.
-It is dependent on QUIC support in rust-libp2p.
-Given that we will support WebRTC (browser-to-server) this is not a high priority.
+A WebTransport implementation in rust-libp2p will enable browsers to connect to rust-libp2p server nodes where the latter only have a self-signed TLS certificate.
+Compared to WebRTC, this would likely be more stable and performant.

 ### AutoNATv2